aabeveridge/aabeveridge.github.io/markdown/cv.md

 “The Language of Homelessness.”
 Denman Research Forum, Columbus, OH (May 2005).

 ### **Invited Lectures and Academic Trainings**
+“Social Network Trends and Cultural Analytics.”
+Colloquium talk for Bryan School of Business and Economics at UNCG.
+(February 2018).

 "Social Media Data Mining for Communication Research."
 SIGDOC, Halifax Nova Scotia (August 2017).

 "Text Mining and Visualization."
 Digital Humanities Bootcamp, University of Florida (January 2016).